lucashendsbee1234-hash/lucashendsbee1234-hash/README.md

 - 📫 How to reach me: discord Theduke321
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: im 14 and still growing in tech
+- ⚡ Fun fact: im 14 and still growing in tech this game is taken but idk where from